 If the Goals Library is enabled, you can click the button in the upper-right corner of the page to create a goal using a predefined goal template.
 See Goal - Create from Goal Library.

 When editing a goal, thebutton is not available.

 Note: When a goal is imported from the Goal Library, some fields may be locked, and you cannot edit these fields.
 If this occurs, the field is disabled on the Create/Edit Goal page.

 When editing a goal, the following options are available in the Options drop-down menu:

-- See Goal - View History. - Select this option to view the history of the goal.
+- See Goal - View History. - View the history of the goal.
 The name of the user who updated the goal is included with the type of update and the date and time of the update.